-- Identify existing and proposed projects and strategies that together function as an integrated metropolitan transportation system; - Maintain a multi-modal focus that includes transit and bicycle and pedestrian facilities; - Estimate costs and identify reasonably available financial sources for operation, maintenance and capital investments; - Identify measures and targets to gauge transportation system performance; - Determine ways to preserve existing facilities and services and make efficient use of the existing system; and - Discuss potential environmental mitigation of MTP projects and strategies.
+- Identify existing and proposed projects and strategies that together function as an integrated metropolitan transportation system; - Maintain a multi-modal focus that includes transit and bicycle and pedestrian facilities; - Estimate costs and identify revenue sources that are reasonably expected to be available for operation, maintenance and capital investments; - Identify measures and targets to gauge transportation system performance; - Determine ways to preserve existing facilities and services and make efficient use of the existing system; and - Discuss potential environmental mitigation of MTP projects and strategies.

-The MTP is one of three primary responsibilities of Metropolitan Planning Organizations or MPOs (the CCRPC is the recognized MPO for Chittenden County).
+The MTP is one of three primary responsibilities of Metropolitan Planning Organizations or MPOs (the CCRPC is serving as the MPO for Chittenden County).
 The others are the Transportation Improvement Program (TIP) and the Unified Planning Work Program (UPWP).
 The TIP is the annually updated four-year list of project priorities identified for federal funding.
-The UPWP, also updated every year, describes, and allots funding for transportation planning activities in the county by CCRPC staff, its consultants and other transportation and planning partner agencies conducting work in the region.
+The UPWP, also updated every year, is the CCRPC's work program that describes, and allots funding for transportation planning activities in the county by CCRPC staff, its consultants, and other transportation and planning partner agencies in the region.